Our Lady of Consolation: Luxembourg

 The devotion to Our Lady of Luxembourg, Comforter of the Afflicted, was initiated by the Jesuit Order on 8 December 1624 and led to the election of Our Lady as the protectress of the city on 27 September 1666 and of the duchy on 20 February 1678.

 The image celebrates her feast on two calendar occasions, the 15 of September and on the Friday of Sorrows.

-After the destruction of the old pilgrimage chapel at the time of the French Revolution, the namesake statue of Our Lady of Luxembourg was moved to the high altar of the former Church of Saint Peter, today renamed as the Notre-Dame Cathedral in Luxembourg City.
+After the destruction of the old pilgrimage chapel at the time of the French Revolution, the statue of Our Lady of Luxembourg was moved to the high altar of the former Church of Saint Peter, today renamed as the Notre-Dame Cathedral in Luxembourg City.

 Statues depicting her can be found in niches in buildings throughout the city of Luxembourg.
 From there the devotion was adopted by the English Benedictine nuns of Cambrai, France.
 It is solemnly celebrated during the Feast of Oktav.

 Pope Pius IX granted a Pontifical decree of coronation towards this national image on 24 June 1866.
 The rite of coronation was executed by the former Archbishop of Munich, Cardinal Karl-August von Reisach on 2 July 1866.
 It was professionally restored in 2008 by the artisan Muriel Prieur.
-This devotion was later expanded in 1875 to Carey, Ohio, United States where a basilica enshrines a namesake statue today.
+This devotion was later expanded in 1875 to Carey, Ohio, United States where a basilica enshrines a statue.

 Pope Francis presented a Golden Rose to the Marian statue on 26 September 2024, in conclusion of the meeting in the Notre Dame Cathedral of Luxembourg with the catholic community and national authorities.

 Malta

-The Virgin of Consolation (1760) by Jose Vergara Gimeno (1726—1799).
+The Virgin of Consolation (1760) by Jose Vergara Gimeno (1726–1799).
 Oil on canvas.

 In the 1700s, members of the Augustinian Order introduced the devotion to Our Lady of Consolation to the island of Malta.
 On 1 December 1722, the Prior General of the Augustinian Order, Thomas Cervioni, issued the decree for the erection of the Confraternity of Our Lady of Consolation in the Church of Saint Mark, operated by the Augustinian Order at Rabat, Malta.

 By this time the pious custom of asking for the final benediction before death in the name of this Marian title became very popular, and the friars were given a dispensation to leave the monastery at any time to confer it.
 Eventually, Marian processions were suspended during the French occupation of 1798 to discourage the gathering of crowds.

-A venerated namesake image is enshrined at the Church of Saint Augustine in Valletta, Malta which features the Marian apparition to Saint Monica receiving the Holy Cincture.
+A venerated image is enshrined at the Church of Saint Augustine in Valletta, Malta which features the Marian apparition to Saint Monica receiving the Holy Cincture.
 The image was painted in 1786 by the Maltese artisan Hermenegildus Grech.